Zszywka/searchForUserOnGithub/README.md

-create search for User on Github https://zszywka.github.io/searchForUserOnGithub/
+create a User Search Engine on Github https://zszywka.github.io/searchForUserOnGithub/
 -----------------------------------------------------------------------------------------------------------------------------
 You should: